manu-p-1/ProcrastiNot/README.md

 Updating tasks is not necessarily straightforward through the command line.
 It's best to use the GUI task scheduler to do this.
 To open the Windows Task Scheduler, type: `Win + R` then `taskschd.msc`.
 You can refresh on the sidebar and order tasks by name.

 # Acknowledgements
 Thanks to [Sam Yuen](https://github.com/ssyuen) for this great idea.
-We've finally added another [automation hack](https://stephenhaunts.files.wordpress.com/2015/09/4.gif).
+We've finally added another <a href=https://stephenhaunts.files.wordpress.com/2015/09/4.gif target="_blank">automation hack</a>.